kellyjonbrazil/jc/docs/parsers/kv.md

 Schema:

-key/value document converted to a dictionary - see the configparser standard library documentation for more details.
+Key/Value document converted to a dictionary - see the python configparser standard library documentation for more details.

     {
       "key1":       string,